Kennijski/travelblog/README.md

 Hello!

-I`m creating a traveling blog with Laravel MVC
+I creating a traveling blog with Laravel MVC
 Very soon it will be finished.